Zlocrax/KALI-NETHUNTER-2024/README.md

 (SIDE NOTE:
 If install stops repeat this in your cmd line until instalation continues it gets and installs missing pkgs
 apt --fix-broken install
-if really stuckfeel free to shoot me a message)
+if you are really stuck look at my SS if not feel free to contact me)

 Copy and paste (1by1):